Islands (King Crimson album): Music and lyrics

 The original basis for the song "Prelude: Song of the Gulls" is derived from the Giles, Giles and Fripp song "Suite No. 1".

 The first vinyl release of the album features a hidden track.
-At the end of side two there is a recording of studio chatter followed by Fripp saying, among other things, "...What we're going to do, umm... do it twice more, once with the oboe, once without it, and then... we finish."
+At the end of side two there is a recording of studio chatter followed by Robert Fripp saying, among other things, "...What we're going to do, umm... do it twice more, once with the oboe, once without it, and then... we finish."
 This was included on the initial CD release but was accidentally left off the first pressings of the 1989 Definitive Edition CD remaster.
 It was restored on all subsequent reissues, and has been used as "walk on" music for all shows starting in 2014.

-Album cover
+Artwork

-The original United Kingdom and European cover depicts the Trifid Nebula in Sagittarius and displays neither the name of the band nor the title.
-The original United States and Canadian album cover (as released by Atlantic) was a Peter Sinfield painting of off-white with coloured "islands".
-This was used as an internal gatefold sleeve in the UK.
-When the King Crimson catalogue was re-issued by EG, they standardised on the "Trifid Nebula" cover worldwide.
+The original cover used in the United Kingdom and most other countries depicts the Trifid Nebula in Sagittarius and displays neither the name of the band nor the title of the album.
+The original United States and Canadian album cover (as released by Atlantic) was the off-white Peter Sinfield painting - with coloured "islands" - which featured on the internal gatefold in the rest of the world.
+When the King Crimson catalogue was re-issued, the "Trifid Nebula" cover was standardised worldwide.

-Release

-Released on 3 December 1971, Islands reached number 30 in the UK Albums Chart.